soumya2219/mental-health-awareness/README.md

 Headspace

+Development Tools & Assets

-- Pexels for royalty free images
+Pexels – for free, royalty-free images

--Online converter to convert png and jpg images to webp
+Online Image Converter – used to convert PNG and JPG images to WebP format

-Copilot in VS Code to help with debugging, genera
+GitHub Copilot in Visual Studio Code – provided intelligent code suggestions and assisted with debugging and problem-solving during development